Radiomics: Image segmentation

+In recent years, machine learning and deep learning have been the dominant part of automatic medical image segmentation.
+Many methods are based on convolutional neural networks, such as U-Net-like models and CE-net.

 Feature extraction and qualification

 After the segmentation, many features can be extracted and the relative net change from longitudinal images (delta-radiomics) can be computed.
 Radiomic features can be divided into five groups: size and shape based–features, descriptors of the image intensity histogram, descriptors of the relationships between image voxels (e.g. gray-level co-occurrence matrix (GLCM), run length matrix (RLM), size zone matrix (SZM), and neighborhood gray tone difference matrix (NGTDM) derived textures), textures extracted from filtered images, and fractal features.
 The mathematical definitions of these features are independent of imaging modality and can be found in the literature.

 A detailed description of texture features for radiomics can be found in Parekh et al. (2016) and Depeursinge et al. (2017).

 Due to its massive variety, feature reductions need to be implemented to eliminate redundant information.
-Hundreds of different features need to be evaluated with a selection algorithms to accelerate this process.
+Hundreds of different features need to be evaluated with a selection algorithm to accelerate this process.
 Additionally, features that are unstable and non-reproducible should be eliminated since features with low-fidelity will likely lead to spurious findings and unrepeatable models.